-Enhance classic chocolate chip cookies with the nutty flavour of brown butter!
-Soft & chewy, sweet & salty — these brown butter chocolate chip cookies will be a new favourite!
+Enhance classic chocolate chip cookies with the nutty flavor of brown butter!
+Soft & chewy, sweet & salty — these brown butter chocolate chip cookies will be a new favorite!

 I know, I know, you’re probably thinking to yourself: Does the world really need another chocolate chip cookie recipe?
 These are not just your typical, plain old chocolate chip cookies though — there are two not-so-secret ingredients that will make these the BEST chocolate chip cookies you’ve ever had.

 The first key ingredient, obviously, is brown butter.

 This is only my second time ever making/using brown butter, and I honestly don’t know why I don’t use it more often.
 I first tried it for my Brown Butter Cake and was amazed at how much of a flavor impact such a simple change could have.

 You can read the details of what brown butter is and how to make it in that post, and if you haven’t tried it, I suggest you get on that asap!

 Brown butter has a wonderful nutty smell/flavor.
 It’s pure heaven.
 I had some left over from the batch I made for these cookies, and we used it in pancakes this weekend.
 SO good.
 I’m trying to come up with other ways to use it and omg I just thought: it would be AMA-zing on pasta.